brittanyrw/emojiscreen/README.md

 ```
 {
-  "title": "Beauty and the Beast",
+  title: "Beauty and the Beast",
 }
 ```